fluid-tools/wavflip/LIBRARY_REQUIREMENTS.md

-# Library System Requirements & Implementation Plan
+# Vault System Requirements & Implementation Plan

 ## Overview
-Building a new hierarchical library system with drag-and-drop functionality, versioning, and Mac Finder-style UI.
-This is separate from the existing library and uses PostgreSQL with proper schema design.
+Building a new hierarchical vault system with drag-and-drop functionality, versioning, and Mac Finder-style UI.
+This is separate from the existing vault and uses PostgreSQL with proper schema design.

 ## Hierarchy Structure